Search

 Ingredients

-• 2 lbs Grape or Cherry tomatoes (assorted colors), sliced in half
+• 2 lbs grape or cherry tomatoes (assorted colors), sliced in half lengthwise

-• 1 head garlic, lobbed off at the top
+• 1 head garlic, top trimmed to expose cloves

 • 7 sprigs thyme